A distributed ADMM-like method for resource sharing over time-varying networks: Introduction

 \subsection{Preliminary}

-In this paper, we study an \emph{inexact} variant of the primal-dual algorithm~(PDA) proposed in~\cite{chambolle2015ergodic} to be able to solve \eqref{eq:central_problem} in a decentralized manner over a time-varying communication network.
-Therefore, we now briefly discuss the convergence properties of PDA. {There has been active research on developing efficient algorithms for convex-concave saddle point problems $\min_{\bx}\max_{\by}\cL(\bx,\by)$, e.g.,~\cite{nedic2009subgradient,chambolle2011first,he2012convergence,chen2014optimal}.} Recently, a primal-dual algorithm~(PDA) is proposed in~\cite{chambolle2015ergodic} for the following composite convex-concave saddle-point problem: where $\cX$ and $\cY$ are finite-dimensional vector spaces, $\Phi(\bx)\triangleq\rho(\bx)+f(\bx)$, $\rho$ and $h$ are possibly non-smooth convex functions, $f$ is a convex function and has a Lipschitz continuous gradient defined on $\dom \rho$ with constant $L$, and $T$ is a linear map.
-Briefly, given $\bx^0,\by^0$ and algorithm parameters $\nu_x,\nu_y>0$, PDA consists of two proximal-gradient steps: {
+In this paper, we study an \emph{inexact} variant of the primal-dual algorithm~(PDA) proposed in~\cite{chambolle2015ergodic}, \nv{extending it to handle nonlinear constraints, to solve the SP formulation of \eqref{eq:central_problem}} in a decentralized manner over a time-varying communication network. {There has been active research on efficient algorithms for convex-concave saddle point problems $\min_{\bx}\max_{\by}\cL(\bx,\by)$, e.g.,~\cite{chambolle2011first,chen2014optimal,he2012convergence,nedic2009subgradient}.} {PDA~\cite{chambolle2015ergodic} also belongs to this family and is proposed for the convex-concave SP problem:} {